m24murray/hands-on-with-claude-spring-mongo/prompt.md

 At each stage of the journey I want you to update a file called implementation-instructions.md with the following information
 * A set of detailed prompts of what you are about to implement.
-* Whether the iteration is completed or not
+* The current status of the iteration (Not started, In progress, Completed)
 * Rough costs of implementing that iteration